Color Correction and Color Grading in Post Video Creation

 - Step 4: Save and export your work

-Drag and drop the video into the timeline, then double click on the video clip (or right click on the clip, choose Edit).
+Drag and drop the video into the timeline, then double click on the video clip to enter the Edit panel (or right click on the clip, choose Edit).
 A tool box will then pop up.
-You can adjust the Contrast, Saturation, Brightness, and Tint directly and quickly in this box.
+You can adjust the Contrast, Saturation, Brightness, and Tint directly and quickly in this edit panel.

-You preview the result in the left small window.
+You preview the result in the Preview window.

 Hit the button Advanced at the lower corner, then a powerful color grading window will pop up, and you can explore your options.